-2015-2016 was the sixth year the service operated the national Food Hygiene Rating Scheme (FHRS), having been an early adopter.
+2016-2017 was the seventh year the service operated the national Food Hygiene Rating Scheme (FHRS), having been an early adopter.
 Official food hygiene ratings appear on a national website available for public information at www.food.gov.uk/ratings.
 All food businesses were given window stickers and certificates to record their achievement and continue to have their rating revised upon inspection.
-Ratings run from 0-5 with 5 being the highest score.
+Ratings run from zero to five with five being the highest score.